 HMP Send, Ripley Rd, Ripley, Woking GU23 7LJ

 Send stamps: You can send stamps directly to Taylor.

 Send money: To send money you can use the service here: https://send-money-to-prisoner.service.gov.uk/en-gb/

 Don’t know what to write about?
 Click here to read more about writing to prisoners.
 Click here to read more about writing to prisoners.

-Claire loves animals.
-She used to rescue dogs on the out, and especially loves staffies.
-She loves the ocean and grew up by the sea.
-She also loves tattoos and piercings.
-Claire is gay and welcomes any queer penpals too!
-Please take 5 minutes of your time to write her a card to tell her she is not alone.
-You have no idea what this will mean to her.
+Taylor loves animals.
+They used to rescue dogs on the out, and especially loves staffies.
+They love the ocean and grew up by the sea.
+They also love tattoos and piercings.
+They are trans and welcome any queer penpals too!
+Please take 5 minutes of your time to write them a card to tell her them they are not alone.
+You have no idea what this will mean to them.

 For any queries or questions please email firstname.lastname@example.org